Top

 The lock-in period for a mutual fund keeps the fund steady and balanced.
 It also lets investors grow their money over time and enjoy the perks of long-term investing.
 Let us take ELSS mutual funds as an example.
 They have a lock-in period of 3 years and provide great returns.

-What To Do After The Expiry Of The Lock-in Period?
+What To Do After The Lock-in Period Ends ?

-After the lock-in period expiry, investors can follow the approach mentioned below:
+After the lock-in period expires, investors can follow the approach mentioned below:

 1. Investment Or Fund Performance Review

 Evaluate how your investments have been doing.
-Let us say you invested in tax-saving ELSS funds with the potential for long-term returns.
-Post-lock-in, your mutual funds become open-ended i.e. you can withdraw anytime.
+Let us say you invested in tax-saving ELSS funds with an ELSS lock-in period and the potential for long-term returns.
+Post-lock-in, your mutual funds become open-ended, i.e., you can withdraw anytime.
 You have two choices now.
 You can remain invested in the same fund and reap long-term returns based on the fund’s past performance or move your money to another tax-saving scheme that better fits your investment goals.

 2. Redeem The Units Of Your Investment

-If you decide to divest your ELSS fund, you can simply redeem your units or switch to another fund online and offline.
+If you decide to divest your ELSS fund, you can simply redeem your units or switch to another fund online or offline.

 Lock In Period Of Tax Saving Investment Schemes